 Jennifer Loren is an Emmy-award winning producer, reporter and host.
 She has been in the TV business since 2001.
 Jennifer started her career in television news where she was an anchor, producer and investigative reporter.
 In 2014, she seamlessly transitioned to Cherokee Nation Businesses where she co-created, produces, directs and hosts the documentary-style magazine show, Osiyo, Voices of the Cherokee People.
 Jennifer is a proud citizen of the Cherokee Nation and is thrilled to share her tribe’s stories with the world.

-She is a graduate of the Gaylord College of Journalism at the University of Oklahoma and an active member of the Native American Journalists Association and Society of Environmental Journalists.
-She is an eight-time Emmy nominee and has been awarded two Emmys; one as Executive Producer and Host of Osiyo, Voices of the Cherokee People, which won best cultural documentary in 2016 and one for her coverage of politics and government in 2012.
-She won an AVA Digital Gold Award in 2015 for on-camera talent and a Telly Platinum Award and People’s Telly Award for her work on Osiyo, Voices of the Cherokee People.
+Jennifer is a graduate of the Gaylord College of Journalism at the University of Oklahoma and an active member of the Native American Journalists Association and Society of Environmental Journalists.
+She is an eighteen-time Heartland Regional Emmy nominee and has been awarded four of those Emmys; three as Executive Producer and Host of Osiyo, Voices of the Cherokee People, and one for her investigative news coverage of politics and government in 2012.
+Jennifer has won two AVA Digital Gold Award for on-camera talent and a Telly Platinum Award and People’s Telly Award for her work on Osiyo, Voices of the Cherokee People.
 The show has also been the recipient of several other video awards, including the Association for Women in Communications’ 2016 and 2017 Clarion Awards and first place in PR Daily’s 2017 Video and Visuals Awards.
-During her time in news, Jennifer also won several awards for investigative reporting including the 2011 Society of Environmental Journalists’ Kevin Carmody Award for Outstanding In-depth Reporting and the Oklahoma Society of Professional Journalists’ First Amendment Award.
+During her time in news, Jennifer also won several awards for investigative reporting, including the 2011 Society of Environmental Journalists’ Kevin Carmody Award for Outstanding In-depth Reporting and the Oklahoma Society of Professional Journalists’ First Amendment Award.
 And while all of the accolades are validating, Jennifer says the most rewarding part of her job is working with the citizens of the Cherokee Nation.

 To contact Jennifer, send an email to email@example.com.